 Grenache is a nice addition as it helps smooth out the tannins on the finish.
 This is a wine rich in aroma with pretty dark chocolate aromas on the nose and a bit of leather.
 It is oh so juicy (robust in texture) with mouth watering flavors that fill your entire palate and then some.
 A mix of blackberry and black licorice leads to a well structured finish.

 For a change of pace try the 2005 Clements Hills Viognier.
-This is sourced from Lodi – not all of Lodi is flat.
-This wine is unfiltered, sees no malolactic fermentation and was aged in neutral oak.
+This is sourced from Lodi – not all of Lodi is flat – this AVA features rolling hills between 90 feet and 400 feet in elevation.
+The wine is unfiltered, sees no malolactic fermentation and was aged in neutral oak.
 The nose is floral with hints of pineapple and citrus blossom.
 It is crisp with lively acidity and pleasing tangerine, apricot and caramel flavors show on the palate.
 The finish is viscous and clean with just a trace of mineralities.
 As with Craig’s other wines this one is very well balanced.

 Visits to the ranch are strictly by appointment – they prefer the appointments to be made no later then 2 weeks prior to your visit although if you find yourself on a shorter leash, it doesn’t hurt to call directly for availability (note: they are closed for tastings and tours on Sunday).
 Allow about 90 minutes for a tour and tasting.
 Special tastings can also be requested including pairings with chocolate or charcuterie plates.
 In addition, through a catering partnership with a premiere restaurant, Somerston also offers lunch experiences.